Real Name | Jane Margaret Lakes Harman |

 Fact Sheet

-- Wondering what Jane Harman's full name is?
-Jane Harman's full name is Jane Margaret Lakes Harman
+- Jane Harman's real name is Jane Margaret Lakes Harman

-- Jane Harman is currently Married (Sidney Harman)
+- Is Jane Harman single or married?
+Jane Harman is Married (Sidney Harman)!

 - Which college/university did Jane Harman go to?
 Jane Harman went to Smith College and Harvard Law School

-- Jane Harman kids names are Brian, Hilary, Daniel Geier and Justine Leigh
+- Jane Harman childrens names are Brian, Hilary, Daniel Geier and Justine Leigh

 FAQ